nasa-jpl/ION-DTN/ams/README.txt

 operating environments that lack the expat XML parsing library (for example VxWorks 5.4).

-To enable expat for use with AMS (or other ION componants) configure ION using the "--with-expat" option and then compile.
+To enable expat for use with AMS (or other ION components) configure ION using the "--with-expat" option and then compile.

 For example: ./configure --with-expat